BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes!
-You'll be doing a lot of exploring on foot, whether you're strolling down Broadway, visiting the Parthenon, or checking out the shops in 12 South.
-Also, bring layers, as Nashville weather can be unpredictable, with warm days and cooler evenings, especially in the spring and fall.
+Pack comfortable shoes!
+You'll be doing a lot of walking, whether you're exploring the honky-tonks on Broadway, visiting the Country Music Hall of Fame, or checking out the shops in The Gulch.
+Nashville weather can also be unpredictable, so layers are your friend.

 safety